uber/nanoscope/README.md

 $ nanoscope start --package=com.example.app
 Tracing...
 (Press ENTER to stop)
 ```
-It's necessary to specify the applicationn package if you want to start tracing before running the app.
+It's necessary to specify the application package if you want to start tracing before running the app.

 **Extensions**